 - Brush the eggplant with olive oil on both sides.
 Heat a pan or your grill to medium-high heat.
 Cook for 4 minutes per side.
 The eggplant should be soft and tender.
 Transfer to a baking sheet or plate.
 Cover with a dish towel so the eggplant can continue to steam and soften.¼ cup extra-virgin olive oil

 - While the eggplant is steaming, combine all the filling ingredients in a large bowl.
-Stir to combine.2 cups ricotta cheese, 1 egg, ½ cup grated parmesan cheese, 2 garlic cloves, 2 Tablespoons fresh parsley, 1 Tablespoon lemon zest, ¼ teaspoon red pepper flakes, ½ teaspoon kosher salt, ¼ teaspoon black pepper
+Stir to combine.2 cups ricotta cheese, 1 egg, ½ cup grated parmesan cheese, 2 garlic cloves, 2 Tablespoons fresh parsley, 1 Tablespoon lemon zest, ¼ teaspoon crushed red pepper flakes, ½ teaspoon kosher salt, ¼ teaspoon black pepper

 - Spread the 1 cup of sauce in a 9x13-inch baking dish.
 Scoop about 11/2 tablespoons of the filling onto the end of one of the roasted eggplant slices and roll.
 Place the seam side down in the baking dish.
 Repeat with the remaining filling and eggplant slices.
 Pour over the remaining cup of tomato sauce.2 cups simple tomato sauce